sygel-technology/sy-partner-contact/partner_invoicing_frequency/README.rst

 To use this module, you need to:

 #.
-Select a invoicing frecuency in a contact, that will be applied to ale order, purchase orders, pickings and invoices.
+Select a invoicing frecuenqy in a contact, that will be applied to sale order, purchase orders, pickings and invoices.
 It can be edited if necessary.

 Bug Tracker